johanbook/file-domain-server/CONTRIBUTING.md

 ## Security

 The software is intended to be run on
+[Nodejs 16.18.0 LTS](https://nodejs.org/en/).
+The software relies on the [Nodejs HTTP module](https://nodejs.org/api/http.html) and will be vulnerable to any vulnerabilities in that module.

-[Nodejs 16.18.0 LTS](https://nodejs.org/en/) and all released versions have 0
-vulnerabilities in NPM audits.
-This check is carried out as part of the release procedure.
+All released versions have 0 vulnerabilities in NPM audits.
+This check is carried out as part of the release process.
+The repository is also scanned weekly with [Snyk](snyk.io) for vulnerabilities.

-The software relies on the
-[Nodejs HTTP module](https://nodejs.org/api/http.html) and will be vulnerable to any vulnerabilities in that module.

 The software has been tested for [LFI](https://www.johanbook.com/docs/security/vulnerabilities/lfi)